-Living with fibromyalgia requires that we adhere to our body clock.
-The body clock is the internal rhythm that supports our daily functions.
+Living better/functioning better with fibromyalgia requires that we adhere to our body clock, our circadian rhythm.

-Why is adhering to our body clock so important?
-Because when we do, we naturally support the many systems in the body that correlate with fibromyalgia, especially the nervous, endocrine and immune systems.
-Optimal health in these systems can at least decrease symptoms, inflammation and levels of pain.
+We can more naturally support the many systems in the body that correlate with fibromyalgia, especially the nervous, endocrine and immune systems.
+Optimal health in these systems can help to decrease symptoms, inflammation and levels of pain.

 "Stress, stimulants, and caffeine are not the only things that damage the adrenal glands; 'second winds' are also very damaging to the adrenal glands and to the entire endocrine system"